 The Random Value is unique in each email.
 TunTrust may resend the email in its entirety, including re-use of the Random Value, provided that the communication's entire contents and recipient(s) remain unchanged.
 The Random Value remains valid for use in a confirming response for no more than 30 days from its creation.

-If the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+If the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.